What is Material Jetting?

 Material Jetting (MJ) is an additive manufacturing process that operates in a similar fashion to 2D printers.
 In material jetting, a printhead (similar to the printheads used for standard inkjet printing) dispenses droplets of a photosensitive material that solidifies under ultraviolet (UV) light, building a part layer-by-layer.
 The materials used in MJ are thermoset photopolymers (acrylics) that come in a liquid form.

-MJ creates parts of high dimensional accuracy with a very smooth surface finish.
+MJ 3D Printing creates parts of high dimensional accuracy with a very smooth surface finish.
 Multi-material printing and a wide range of materials (such as ABS-like, rubber-like and fully transparent materials) are available in Material Jetting.
 These characteristics make MJ a very attractive option for both visual prototypes and tooling manufacturing.
 Nevertheless, material jetting has some key limitations that we present in this article.

 A variation of the MJ process uses Drop-On-Demand (DOD) printheads to dispense viscous liquids and create wax-like parts.
 DOD is used almost exclusively for manufacturing investment casting patterns though and for this reason we will not discuss it here further.

 How does Material Jetting work?

 This is how the MJ printing process works: